pingcap/docs-tidb-operator/en/deploy-on-general-kubernetes.md

 > **Note:**
 >
 > By default, TiDB (versions starting from v4.0.2 and released before February 20, 2023) periodically shares usage details with PingCAP to help understand how to improve the product.
 For details about what is shared and how to disable the sharing, see [Telemetry](https://docs.pingcap.com/tidb/stable/telemetry).
 Starting from February 20, 2023, the telemetry feature is disabled by default in newly released TiDB versions.
 See [TiDB Release Timeline](https://docs.pingcap.com/tidb/stable/release-timeline) for details.

+## Configure TiDB monitoring

+For more information, see [Deploy monitoring and alerts for a TiDB cluster](monitor-a-tidb-cluster.md).

+> **Note:**
+>
+> TiDB monitoring does not persist data by default.
+To ensure long-term data availability, it is recommended to [persist monitoring data](monitor-a-tidb-cluster.md#persist-monitoring-data).
+TiDB monitoring does not include Pod CPU, memory, or disk monitoring, nor does it have an alerting system.
+For more comprehensive monitoring and alerting, it is recommended to [Set kube-prometheus and AlertManager](monitor-a-tidb-cluster.md#set-kube-prometheus-and-alertmanager).

+## Collect logs

+System and application logs can be useful for troubleshooting issues and automating operations.
+By default, TiDB components output logs to the container's `stdout` and `stderr`, and log rotation is automatically performed based on the container runtime environment.
+When a Pod restarts, container logs will be lost.
+To prevent log loss, it is recommended to [Collect logs of TiDB and its related components](logs-collection.md).